amirkibbar/red-apple/README.md

 # Limitations

-For the time being this plugin only works on windows
+For the time being the start and stop Consul commands only work on windows

 # References